October 31, 2014 | Makes 16

 - 1/4 Cup of Coconut Milk or Almond Milk (60ml)

 - 200g of Dark Chocolate (70%+)

 - 1-2 Teaspoons of Peppermint Extract

 These are so easy to make, but they’re a little bit slow.
-The good thing is that the slow part requires no work from you (just your blender!) so they’re the perfect thing to make while in the middle of a good tv show.
+The good thing is that the slow part requires no work from you (just your blender!) so they’re the perfect thing to make on a lazy Sunday.
 Anyone who likes After Eights or Peppermint Patties will fall in love with these, they’re like a mixture between the two.
-I’m calling them After Eights because I went for a square shape- there’s something so appetising about a snappy square of dark chocolate and filled with this minty filling it’s just divine.
+I’m calling them After Eights because I went for a square shape- there’s something so appetising about a snappy square of dark chocolate and filled with this minty filling it’s just heaven.

 First, melt your chocolate.
 Pour half of it into a baking tin lined with parchment paper in a thin layer.
 Pick up the tin and tilt it so that the chocolate spreads out evenly.
 Pop it in the fridge to harden while you start the filling.